wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/4-functions.md

-# Functions
 When a Process contains a large number of Actions, it may be split up into Functions, making it more manageable and easier to maintain.
-Functions can be used to simply organize a Process’ Actions, but they also allow the reuse of parts of the Process, which helps to avoid cluttering by copy-pasted Actions.
+Functions can be used to organize a Process’ Actions, but they also allow the reuse of parts of the Process, which helps to avoid cluttering by copy-pasted Actions.

 Finished Processes usually contain tens, hundreds, or even thousands of Actions: